Sr. Data Scientist

-- B.A. in French, Honors College; Washington State University
+- BA, French, Honors College; Washington State University

-- M.S. in National Resource Strategy; National Defense University
+- MS, National Resource Strategy; National Defense University

 Colonel Select CJ Johnson is the director of innovation and technology outreach for the Cross-Mission Ground and Communications Enterprise within the U.S. Space Force at Los Angeles Air Force Base, California.
 His organization develops, acquires, and sustains terrestrial-based communication systems, information networks, and command and control software applications comprising the Space Enterprise of the Department of Defense.
 CJ leads a small team focused on searching for and evaluating emerging technologies from the American technology start-up community.